Citrinate/BoosterManager/README.md

 This `uint` type configuration setting can be added to your `ASF.json` config file.
 It will add a `Seconds` delay between each of your bot's booster crafts.
 For example: when crafting a booster at 12:00 using a 60 second delay; Bot 1 will craft at 12:00, Bot 2 will  craft at 12:01, Bot 3 will craft at 12:02, and so on.

-By default, this delay is set to `0`, and is not recommended to be used except in the most extreme cases.
+By default this delay is set to `0`, and is not recommended to be used except in the most extreme cases.

 ---